Skip to main content

 then selecting Duplicate.
 If your monitor still doesn't work, we recommend contacting Sumo Logic support

-Can I disable a Monitor during scheduled maintenance or upgrade window?
+Can I disable a monitor during scheduled maintenance or upgrade window?

 Yes.
 See Muting Schedules to learn how to pause alert notifications from monitors according to a schedule defined by you.